iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 # Code Is For Humans And Humans Alone

 Code is for humans and humans alone.
 There, I said it.
 The computer/<wbr />parser/<wbr />translator/<wbr />transpiler/<wbr />compiler/<wbr />_engine_ will understand anyway.
 More important is the human being reading it after you.
 Or even you in a few days/<wbr />weeks/<wbr />months time.
 The code's intent should be clear at first glance.
-This helps the reader navigate the code when adding a new feature, fix a bug, refactor it, or move it around. &lt;rant&gt;This is the main reason why I personally don't like atomic CSS&lt;/rant&gt;
+This helps the reader navigate the code when adding a new feature, fixing a bug, refactoring it, or moving it around. &lt;rant&gt;This is the main reason why I personally don't like atomic CSS&lt;/rant&gt;

 > “Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.
 Code for readability”
 >